whusterj/whusterj.github.io/_posts/2009-05-10-travel-update-9-some-observations-from-the-oberschule.md

 layout: post
 title: "Travel Update #9: Some Observations from the Oberschule"
 date: 2009-05-10 9:57
-description: As the final exams fly by in the US (for most of you they are already done), I'm taking a little break from studying for my midterms, which are coming up this week.
+description: "Well, I'm feeling a little productive, so I decided to write another little post.
+A little more about my experience at the Oberschule."
 category: blog
 tags:
   - berlin